Troubleshooting volume issues - AWS Storage Gateway

 The Console Says That Your Volume Is Irrecoverable

 For stored volumes, if the Storage Gateway console indicates that your volume has a status of IRRECOVERABLE, you can no longer use this volume.
 You can try to delete the volume in the Storage Gateway console.
 If there is data on the volume, then you can recover the data when you create a new volume based on the local disk of the VM that was initially used to create the volume.
 When you create the new volume, select Preserve existing data.
 Make sure to delete pending snapshots of the volume before deleting the volume.
-For more information, see Deleting a Snapshot.
+For more information, see Deleting snapshots of your storage volumes.
 If deleting the volume in the Storage Gateway console does not work, then the disk allocated for the volume might have been improperly removed from the VM and cannot be removed from the appliance.

 For cached volumes, if the Storage Gateway console indicates that your volume has a status of IRRECOVERABLE, you can no longer use this volume.
 If there is data on the volume, you can create a snapshot of the volume and then recover your data from the snapshot or you can clone the volume from the last recovery point.
 You can delete the volume after you have recovered your data.
 For more information, see Your Cached Gateway is Unreachable And You Want to Recover Your Data.

 For stored volumes, you can create a new volume from the disk that was used to create the irrecoverable volume.
-For more information, see Creating a volume.
+For more information, see Creating a storage volume.
 For information about volume status, see Understanding Volume Statuses and Transitions.

 Your Cached Gateway is Unreachable And You Want to Recover Your Data